Văn Lang University

-Văn Lang Private University (Đại học Dân lập Văn Lang; Universitas Privata Vanlangensis) is one of the first private universities in Vietnam under the administration of the Ministry of Education of Vietnam.
+Van Lang University (abbreviated as VLU; Trường Đại học Văn Lang) is one of the first private universities in Vietnam under the administration of the Ministry of Education of Vietnam (MOET).
 It is located in Ho Chi Minh City since 1995 and was named for the ancient Vietnamese kingdom, Văn Lang.

 Campuses

 Besides the main campus in Gò Vấp, the university has two additional campuses that have been operational since the early 2000s.